Limited Editions Club/Heritage Press: Cyrano de Bergerac by Edmond Rostand (1936/1954)

 Bonus Pamphlet – Along with a Sandglass, the Heritage Press included a comparison between Cyrano’s famous “nose” speech in Act I, and how it has been translated over the years (including LeClercq’s unused translation).
 A rather fascinating document!

 Personal Notes – Acquired at a Oakhurst library sale, this was my third Heritage Press book (The Aeneid and Sherlock Holmes preceding it).
 It’s arguably the one that clued me into discovering that there was a particular press making all these exquisite books I was getting.
 I’ve become hopelessly devoted to these literary treasures.
-I consider this one of my absolute favorite books in my collection.
+I considered this one of my absolute favorite books in my collection…until I replaced it with the LEC, but now that edition is treasured as such!
 As I mentioned, I love this play, and I found Untermeyer’s translation very readable and smooth.
 Having been a part of this dramatic production as De Guiche for my local college, I consider it to be a great way of remembering the good times being in this show.
-Brissaud’s excellent art is a great cherry on top.
-I’d love to own a LEC of this someday.
-Wish me luck!
+Brissaud’s excellent art is a great cherry on top, although I have to give the LEC the edge for its extra coloring.